heaths/vscode-guid/README.md

 * insertGuid.showLowercase: Show lowercase GUIDs (with and without braces) when presenting possible GUID formats to insert.
 The default is `true`.
 * insertGuid.showUppercase: Show uppercase GUIDs (with and without braces) when presenting possible GUID formats to insert.
 The default is `false`.
 * insertGuid.showCodeSnippets: Show code snippets for C++ when presenting possible GUID formats to insert.
 The default is `true`.
 * insertGuid.pasteAutomatically: When not empty, paste the GUID in a specified format without showing selection menu.
 The default is "".
+See the option description in the settings for more information on the format specification.

 ## License